-The 10 best AI image generators for science in 2026 — science-specific and general tools compared by accuracy, discipline fit, cost, and publication compliance.
+The 10 best AI image generators for science in 2026 — including the best AI for scientific diagrams and figure-generation workflows for researchers.

 SciFig Team